PROFILE:

 CLICK HERE

 Special thanks to Suzie Humphreys for supplying numerous rare photographs and for sharing her personal stories.
-Thanks as well to Linda Alred (Gene Thomas's wife) and Monica Theis (Gene's daughter,) and Claire Humphrey (Don Harris's daughter) for their reflections, information and clarifications; and to former KVIL pilot Ken Montgomery and former WFAA employees Murphy Martin, John Sparks, Nick Alexander, Ron Ragan and Ralph Gould for their personal remembrances
+Thanks as well to Linda Alred (Gene Thomas's wife) and Monica Theis (Gene's daughter,) and Claire Humphrey (Don Harris's daughter) for their reflections, information and clarifications; and to former KVIL pilot Ken Montgomery (now deceased) and former WFAA employees Murphy Martin (deceased,) John Sparks, Nick Alexander, Ron Ragan and Ralph Gould for their personal remembrances

 TERMS AND CONDITIONS OF USE

-This entire website and its contents are copyright 1984-2023 Mike Shannon.
-Images are copyright of their respective owners: All black-and-white photos are courtesy of Suzie Humphreys, except the final photo of Don Harris, which is credited to NBC and the late Bob Brown.
-Color screenshots are credited to WFAA-TV, Dallas.
-Obituaries and news reports are credited to the Dallas Times Herald, the Dallas Morning News and the Eastfield (College) EtCetera.
-KVIL-AM/FM photos are credited to former station owner Infinity Broadcasting, Inc. Print ad reproduction is credited to the Fort Worth Star-Telegram.
+This entire website and its contents are copyright 1984-2024 Mike Shannon.
+Images are copyrighted by their respective owners, as indicated beneath each.
 If you feel your copyright is being infringed upon by its appearance in this website, please email me and it will be removed or credited properly.
 I am not responsible for errors, omissions, incomplete information, misrepresentations or dead links.
 Information was gleaned from newspapers, broadcasting yearbooks, magazines, personal recollection, recollections of others and the like.
 Copying of any or all information or images for use on other websites, in print or for other purposes, is prohibited without permission.
 Links are provided for the user's convenience; I claim no responsibility for the contents, accuracy or relevance of other sites that may be linked to from this site.
 This entire website is considered a not-for-profit "fan site," to be enjoyed for entertainment and informational purposes only.
 Usage of this site and/or any sites, sub-sites or pages or images contained within, however accessed, constitutes your agreement to these Terms and Conditions.
 If you do not agree to these Terms and Conditions, click here and you will be taken elsewhere.
 Proceeds from advertising & duplication services are directly used for site maintenance, hosting fees and research costs.